Kushal-Pandey18/rag-streamlit-app/README.md

 Kushal Pandey

 📄 License
-This project is created for educational and assessment purposes.
+This project is created for educational purpose.